2 / 14

 Carry out the research

-The EE Dump system (Module 5) makes this the most fun part of the entire process.
+The EE Dump system in Module 5 makes this the most intellectually enjoyable part of the entire process.

 Using the Criteria as Your Blueprint

 Every section of your EE should intentionally target one or two criteria.
-When you write your introduction, you're primarily hitting Criterion A. Analysis = Criteria B and C. Format and citations = Criterion D.
+When you write your introduction, you're primarily working on Criterion A. Your analysis section is Criteria B and C. Format and citations are Criterion D. Write each section knowing its job before you write a single word of it.

 If the IB gives you a crystal clear rubric, craft your EE so it's easy for the examiner to give you high marks.
 Don't make them search for evidence.
 Put it right in front of them.